core-wg/resource-directory/draft-ietf-core-resource-directory.md

 and fall back to link-format when receiving 4.15 (Unsupported Content-Format; 415 in HTTP).

-An RD MAY make the information submitted to it available to further directories, if it can ensure that a loop does not form.
+An RD MAY make the information submitted to it available to further directories (subject to security policies on link confidentiality), if it can ensure that a loop does not form.
 The protocol used between directories to ensure loop-free operation is outside the scope of this document.